Researchers visualize climate change with AI-generated images

 The team leaves to future work exploring better methods for evaluation, and developing a state-of-the-art generative climate change image synthesizer of their own.

 “The ultimate vision of this work is to create an ML architecture which, given an image from Google StreetView based on a user-chosen location, is able to generate the most realistic image of climate-change induced extreme weather phenomena, given the contextual characteristics of that given image,” wrote the paper’s contributors.
-“While representing flooding realistically is the first step to achieve this goal, we later aim to represent other catastrophic events that are being bolstered by climate change (e.g. tropical cyclones or wildfires) using a similar approach.
+“While representing flooding realistically is the first step to achieve this goal, we later aim to represent other catastrophic events that are being bolstered by climate change (e.g. tropical cyclones or wildfires) using a similar approach.”